Study abroad semester in Croatia

 Are you still undecided whether or not Croatia might be an appealing destination for you?
 On wearefreemovers you can find a selection of 2 academic institutions offering you the possibility of spending a semester or a full academic year in Croatia.
 Let’s check some statistics about them.

-Here you can see the positioning of the Croatian institutions among the world’s best universities rankings.
+Here you can see the positions of the Croatian institutions among the world’s best universities rankings.

 |NAME||QS||THE||ARWU||CWUR||CWTS||Eduniversal palmes||U.S. News & World Report's Best Global Universities Rankings||Webometrics|